RamblingWare/RamblingWare/WebContent/dashboard/README.md

-# Rant
+# Oddox Dashboard

-This is a placeholder for the [Rant](https://github.com/RamblingWare/Rant-Dashboard) dashboard.
+This is a placeholder for the [Dashboard](https://github.com/oddoxorg/dashboard).

 ## Usage

-If you're deploying for development, follow the Rant dashboard deploy README.
+If you're deploying for development, follow the Oddox dashboard deploy README.

-Otherwise this /dashboard/ folder is just a placeholder for the /dist/ contents that are produced by Rant-Dashboard.
+Otherwise this /dashboard/ folder is just a placeholder for the /dist/ contents that are produced by dashboard.